 Salamat for stopping by!

 My name is Jovie and I'm the founder of Pinay Collection and as some of you may know, Pinya Letters.
-In the past 3 years, My hand lettering work has been inspired by my story as an immigrant from Nueva Ecija, Philippines.
-In the fall of 2019, after deeply exploring resources and seeing the need for the Pilipina community overseas to be represented with in depth care and purpose, I knew it was time for me to create Pinay Collection.
+In the past few years, My work as an artist has been inspired by my story as an immigrant from Nueva Ecija, Philippines.
+In the fall of 2019, after deeply exploring resources and seeing the need for the Pilipina community overseas to be represented with in depth care and purpose, I launched Pinay Collection.